guerrerocarlos/homeassistant/README.md

 ---------------
 This is an complete Home Assistant component for Xiaomi Gateway.
 It allows you to integrate the following devices into HA

-- Temperature and Humidity Sensor
+- Temperature and Humidity Sensor (old and new version)
 - Motion Sensor
 - Door and Window Sensor
-- Button
+- Button (old and new version)
 - Plug aka Socket (ZigBee version, reports power consumed, power load, state and if device in use)
 - Wall Plug (reports power consumed, power load and state)
 - Aqara Wall Switch (Single)